-Frequently asked questions for Fenocard H NA Tablet
+Frequently asked questions about Fenocard H Tablet

-Frequently asked questions for Fenofibrate
+Frequently asked questions about Fenofibrate

 Fenocard h is a drug belonging to a different class of drugs called “Fibrates”, whereas Lipitor (atorvastatin) belongs to the “Statin” class.
 Both the medicines act by different mechanisms

 Fenocard h may rarely cause sexual weakness in patients.
 It does not cause weight gain and memory loss.
 Consult your doctor before use